Ady Barkan: Advocacy after ALS diagnosis

-During the 2018 election cycle, Barkan traveled the country (22 states in 40 days) to talk to voters about healthcare.
-His healthcare ads were run in over 100 districts across the country and his PAC played a critical role in flipping multiple seats.
-Ady's ad was nominated alongside Colin Kaepernick's Nike Ad as "most inspiring".

 In April 2019, Barkan testified before the United States House Committee on Rules in favor of Medicare for All at the first-ever congressional hearing on the subject.
-Barkan, who has ALS, used augmentative and alternative communication to testify to the House panel about why he believes America needs single-payer health care.
+Barkan, who had ALS, used augmentative and alternative communication to testify to the House panel about why he believed America needs single-payer health care.

-Barkan is also a national co-chair of Health Care Voter.
+Barkan was also a national co-chair of Health Care Voter.
 Barkan was named one of the Top 50 Political Thinkers in 2016 by Politico and in 2018, he was listed in the 50 most influential American Jews by Forward.
 During the July 2019 debate, Elizabeth Warren mentioned Barkan's struggle as an example of the inadequacies of private insurance.
-In August, 2019, Barkan had his first interview with a presidential candidate.
+In August 2019, Barkan had his first interview with a presidential candidate.
 He spoke with Cory Booker and discussed Booker's plans for healthcare reform.
 During the interview, they also discussed how it was for Booker to watch his father, who died of Parkinson's, become ill and die.

 Barkan's book, Eyes to the Wind: A Memoir of Love and Death, Hope and Resistance, was published in September 2019 by Atria Books.
 The book was blurbed by Elizabeth Warren and Bernie Sanders and includes a foreword by Alexandria Ocasio-Cortez.

 During day 2 of the 2020 Democratic National Convention on August 18, 2020, Barkan gave a speech for his support of the Joe Biden 2020 presidential campaign.

+The 2021 documentary Not Going Quietly followed Barkan's activism after his diagnosis.
+The New York Times called it "a warm and generous portrait".

+In April 2022, as part of humanitarian charity Oxfam's shareholder resolution campaign to press the three giant COVID-19 vaccine makers to make their vaccines more accessible worldwide, Barkan appealed to the Pfizer board of directors in a pre-recorded message.

+In September 2023, Barkan was honored with the "Freedom from Want" award from the Roosevelt Institute, one of the annual Four Freedoms Awards, "for his unapologetic work fighting for freedom from economic want and for a more just health-care system in the United States".

-Personal life
+Personal life and death

-Barkan is married to Rachael King, an English professor.
-King and Barkan, who met as undergraduates at Columbia, have two children: a son, born in 2016, and a daughter, born in 2019.
-They live in Santa Barbara, California.
-He is a member of the Democratic Socialists of America.
+Barkan was married to Rachael King, an English professor.
+King and Barkan, who met as undergraduates at Columbia, had two children: a son, born in 2016, and a daughter, born in 2019.
+They lived in Santa Barbara, California.
+He was a member of the Democratic Socialists of America.

+Barkan died from complications of ALS at Santa Barbara Cottage Hospital on November 1, 2023, at age 39.